The GPT-WritingPrompts Dataset: A Comparative Analysis of Character Portrayal in Short Stories: The GPT-WritingPrompts Dataset

 We now obtain artificial, or machine-generated, stories for each prompt by using a pretrained large language model.
 Specifically, we prompt the \texttt{gpt-turbo-3.5} model from OpenAI to generate multiple continuations for a given story prompt, slightly varying the user role specified along with the prompt context.

-The generation interface for GPT models allows us to specify a \textit{system role} that helps set the behaviour of the generative model.
+GPT models allow us to specify a \textit{system role} that helps set the behaviour of the generative model.
 These roles influence the ``persona" assumed by the model as it generates text for subsequent input contexts -- one can specify a certain style of talking, or a level of intelligence, or formatting specifications for the output.
-Considering that our domain of narratives is quite specific -- short stories written on an internet forum -- we test two variations of the system role:
+Considering that our domain of narratives is quite specific -- short stories written on an internet forum -- we test two variations of the system role: \\[-20pt] \begin{itemize} \item \textbf{Author role:} ``You are an award winning creative short story writer."\\[-20pt] \item \textbf{Redditor role:} ``You're writing a Reddit story and you want other reddit users to like and upvote your story." \end{itemize} An initial, qualitative examination of generated stories for a random sample of 100 prompts did not indicate any obvious stylistic differences between the two system roles; we therefore stick with the Redditor role for the rest of the generations.